-You may notice that in some places we say "Master of Environmental Studies" and in others we say "Graduate Program on the Environment."
-The Graduate Program on the Environment grants students a Master of Environmental Studies (MES) degree upon graduation.
-We often refer to the program as "MES."
+You may notice that in some places we say "Master of Environmental Studies" and in others we say "Graduate Program on the Environment grants students a Master of Environmental Studies (MES) degree upon graduation.
+We usually refer to the program as "MES."

 We also have "core" faculty and "adjunct" faculty.
 Core faculty teach in core classes and some electives and adjunct faculty teach electives only.
 Core faculty are typically full-time Evergreen faculty who teach only in MES.
 The entire cohort of 45 students attends core classes together on Tuesday and Thursday evenings.
 Classes are taught by teams of two or three faculty who often lead smaller seminar and workshop groups.
 Adjunct faculty typically have full-time jobs in the community and teach one elective a year for MES.
 Electives are one night a week (Monday or Wednesday) and taught by one faculty member.
-Electives are usually 15 students.
-We included faculty biographies for your information.
+Electives are usually capped at 15 students.